 Envisioned sustainability measures

-sustainable RSM continues to encourage the Erasmus University Rotterdam Facilities Services to set policy and implement an integrated waste system; separate recycling points for glass,aluminum, plastic and food waste throughout campus - it's just good business!
-In autumn 2015 sustainable RSM committee work focused on researching integrated waste systems, benchmarks of other Dutch universities and presented findings and recommendations in April 2016.
-More work is scheduled for driving the next steps of action to policy and the realisation of an integrated waste operation at the Woudestein campus.
+sustainable RSM has encouraged the Erasmus University Rotterdam Facilities Services to set policy and implement an integrated waste system; separate recycling points for glass, aluminum, plastic and food waste throughout campus - it's just good business!
+Members of the sustainable RSM committee focused research on integrated waste systems, benchmarks of other Dutch universities and presented findings and recommendations.
+The University Council approved the report and suggestions submitted and has asked EUR USC Facilities Services to implement the plan.
+This office has been asked to implement an integrated waste operation in 2017-2018 on the Woudestein campus.

-sustainable RSM continues dialogue with Erasmus Facilities Services to facilitate catering contracts and sustainable food procurement.
+sustainable RSM is in dialogue with Erasmus Food Lab (EFL) and the Vitam Catering service for expanding offerings of plant-based food production and delivery.
 The driving objectives: healthy products for our community, cost-savings, waste reduction, CO₂ reduction, and reduced impact on our environment.
-We work with the team developing the future Sustainable Food Lab; shaping its business plan and its anticipated contributions in education and research.
+We work with the EFL manager, STAR Marketing and RSM academic departments to shape its business plan and activate projects in education and research.
+The opening of the Erasmus Food Lab is anticipated for Spring 2018.